 For further information, including eligibility criteria, click HERE.

-It is our aim at ANZAST to support a perpetual fund for the Damian McMahon Trauma Paper Prize for Trainees, and we would gratefully accept any assistance in achieving this.
+It is our aim at ANZAST to support a perpetual fund for the Damian McMahon Research travel Grant, and we would gratefully accept any assistance in achieving this.
 If you would like to make a tax-deductible contribution to this fund, please contact Ms Lyn Journeaux via Lyn.Journeaux@surgeons.org or download a donation form.